-- Fencing was re-established to develop a continuous pasture this past spring and to divide the grazing system into equal grazing acres that included very similar forage species in each, thus being able to compare the grazing systems on the same level.
+As of November 2016-Fencing was re-established to develop a continuous pasture this past spring and to divide the grazing system into equal grazing acres that included very similar forage species in each, thus being able to compare the grazing systems on the same level.
 Water lines were also completed across the project to make access to a watering bowl available at all paddocks.
 Species compostion sites were completed and GPS co-ordinates were taken at all sites for future evaluations.
 Carbon monitoring sites were set up across the grazing systems.
 More fencing repairs will be required next spring as some of the existing fencelines are in disrepair prior to MBFI taking the site over.

 As of June 2016 - In 2016 the cows started grazing on this project on May 30th.
 Twenty-five cows were placed on the planned grazing management style while another 25 cows have been placed on a continuous grazing management style.
 Once a day the planned grazing group is moved to a new pasture and forage samples are taken from both grazing management styles.
 There are 22 paddocks in the planned grazing which are approximately 4 acres each.
 The 4 acre paddocks are then split in half using a single strand temporary wire and temporary posts.
 The continuous grazing cattle have 89 acres to graze for the growing season.
 The planned grazing cattle receive water by over-ground water pipe with multiple spigots which allow for water to be placed in every paddock they are in.
 Whereas the continuous grazing cattle have one watering site.
 The cows are also calving on pasture at this time and we have not had any problems with moving the planned grazing cattle every day.